-“Makes me want to pack my bag and follow Van Allen’s alluring suggestions.
-Andiamo!” —Frances Mayes, author of Under the Tuscan Sun
+“Makes me want to pack my bag and follow Van Allen’s alluring suggestions...she reveals an intimacy with Italy and a honed sense of adventure.
+Andiamo!” —Frances Mayes, author of Under the Tuscan Sun.

 CELEBRATING GREAT TRAVEL WRITING

 Travelers’ Tales publishes books about the world and life-changing experiences that happen on the road.
-The Best Travel Writing, Volume 10 is our latest collection of great stories guaranteed to ignite your wanderlust.
+The Best Travel Writing, Volume 11 is our latest collection of great stories guaranteed to ignite your wanderlust.

-Includes Grand Prize Winners of the Solas Awards.
+Includes Grand Prize Winners, Solas Awards

 EDITORS’ CHOICE — This Week’s Story

 Funny Travel Story Gold Winner in the Thirteenth Annual Solas AwardsI never asked to look like a female wrestler.
 You know the blondes in bikinis who toss each other around the ring or wallow wantonly through mud.
 But then again, maybe my problem simply was a matter of hair color – streaks of blond highlights in my brown hair, hair-coloring that marked me as distinctively western from my bangs to my trekking pants.